gaolin1/ID_submission/README.md

-### **Requirements**
-- Recommended: to install all required packages, run `pip3 install -r requirements.txt`
+### **SETUP (REQUIRED ONLY FOR FIRST TIME/SIGNIFICANT UPDATE)**
-- Python 3 (tested on versions 3.9, 3.10 and 3.11 on mac/windows)
+1. Install python 3. (tested on versions 3.9, 3.10 and 3.11 on mac/windows)
-- Required packages:
+2. To download the latest version of this script, select the release on the right sidebar and download the latest release.
+3. Extract the folder to a convenient location.
+4. ***Recommended***: to install all required packages, witin the extracted folder, right click on `setup.py` and select "launch with python launcher".
+- Alternatively, required packages can also be installed inidivudally:
 1. [pandas](https://pandas.pydata.org/docs/getting_started/install.html) (install command: `pip install pandas`)
 2. [msoffcypto](https://github.com/nolze/msoffcrypto-tool) (install command: `pip install msoffcrypto-tool`)
 3. [streamlit](https://streamlit.io) (install command: `pip install streamlit`)